RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 <img src="../cicd/captures/githubtoken1.png"  width="200">

-When the left sidebar opens, way at the botton of the list click Developer settings.
+When the left sidebar opens, way at the bottom of the list click Developer settings.

 <img src="../cicd/captures/githubtoken2.png"  width="200">